vurentjie/glycin_krita/README.md

 ## Gnome 45 install

+This is for environments that come with Loupe pre-installed.

 This is the similar to the previous section ["Installing for FlatPak"](https://github.com/vurentjie/glycin_krita#installing-for-flatpak) except the paths change.

 - Download `glycin_krita_<VERSION>_amd64.zip` from the [releases page](https://github.com/vurentjie/glycin_krita/releases)  and extract the contents.